-As Stephen Wolf explained in GFMA webinar on 2nd April 2020, the LEI records are in very high quality but sometimes the maturity of that data is not always provided by the LOUs.
+As Stephan Wolf explained in GFMA webinar on 2nd April 2020, the LEI records are in very high quality but sometimes the maturity of that data is not always provided by the LOUs.
 Maturity levels define the evolution of improvements in processes associated with what is measured.
 The GLEIF is working very hard directly with LOUs like us to ensure training and new processes are put in place to increase the effectiveness of the system and LEI data records.

 Despite having 1.5 million LEIs, the GLEIF report 99% data accuracy.
-This is still 15,000 records and Stephen Wolf was very frank about the fact that even 1% is still considered a discrepancy.
+This is still 15,000 records and Stephan Wolf was very frank about the fact that even 1% is still considered a discrepancy.
 Most of these 15,000 records were actually an issue with timeliness as the records were updated at a time where the data in them may have not corresponded with external business entity data.
 The other top issue was bad data sources.
 The GLEIF is working with vendors in mapping data (such as BIC data mapping) to increase data quality through sharing data with those vendors.

 Finally, the GLEIF do a lot of testing.
 They started to look at address information and sourced a global postal data file.
 They have crowdsourcing events where thousands of people look at the records to find discrepancies.
 This is a huge undertaking but very important in keeping those data records as accurate as possible.
 All of these activities resulted in 60,000 data challenges in 2019.